Cybersecurity Maturity Model Certification Services (CMMC)

 The CMMC model framework categorizes cybersecurity best practices at the highest level by domains.

-The CMMC model has five defined levels, each with a set of supporting practices and processes, from Level 1 that addresses basic cyber hygiene to proactive and advanced Levels 4 and 5.
-In parallel, processes range from being performed at Level 1, documented at Level 2 and optimized across the organization at Level 5.
+The CMMC model has three defined levels, each with a set of supporting practices and processes, from Level 1 that addresses basic cyber hygiene to advanced and expert Levels 2 and 3.
 To meet a specific CMMC level, an organization must meet the practices and processes within that level and below.
 Levels are described as follows:

 CMMC Domains